Afghan rugby novices dreaming of Wales

 To avoid injures to soldiers on tours of duty, tackling was off-limits, players instead touching the man in possession to block their progress.

-Always quick and competitive, if sometimes guilty of ragged handling and loose organisation, the young Afghans lost their first match two tries to one against the reigning British army champions.
+Always quick and competitive, if sometimes guilty of ragged handling and loose organization, the young Afghans lost their first match two tries to one against the reigning British army champions.

 For a team whose first experience of the game was at a rugby camp held in Kabul in May, the defeat was no disgrace.